 Emotional intelligence (EI) predisposes individuals to different dimensions of performance and leadership behavior.
-The strength of this Advanced Interpretation Report, also referred to as the AIR-Match, lies in its bundling or clustering of the BarOn EQ-i[®] scales to highlight an individual's competence in various dimensions of top performance, leadership and healthy functioning as it compares to a particular benchmark.
-EQ, the measure of EI, is evaluated through three broad performance sections:
+The strength of this Advanced Interpretation Report, also referred to as the AIR-Select, lies in its bundling or clustering of the BarOn EQ-i[®] scales to highlight an individual's competence in various dimensions of top performance, leadership and healthy functioning.
+EQ, the measure of EI, is explored through three broad performance sections: